-The Effects of an Export Subsidy for a Large Country

-We analyze the economic effects of an export subsidy for a large exporting country in Figure 7.4.
+The Effects of an Export Subsidy for a Large Country We analyze the economic effects of an export subsidy for a large exporting country in Figure 7.4.
 A large country can influence the world price of the product given its large share of the global market.
 Prior to any engagement in international trade, the price of the product in the domestic market is given by the intersection of the supply and demand curves.
 Before the government grants the export subsidy, consumers purchased ${ m Q}{d0}$ and domestic producers supplied ${ m Q}{s0}$ at the world price.
-The difference between the quantity supplied and the quantity demanded, i.e., $Q{s0}-Q{d0}$ , represents the initial level of exports, $X_0$ .
+The difference between the quantity supplied and the quantity demanded, i.e., Q{s0} - Q{d0} , represents the initial level of exports, X_0 .
 After the export subsidy is granted, the price that foreign consumers pay for the product falls below the world price.
 This is because exporters in the large country are wanting to increase exports to get bigger subsidy payments.
 To entice foreign consumers to buy more of the product, exporters must lower the export price.
 With the export price falling below the world price, exporters effectively share the subsidy with foreign buyers.
 The price that domestic consumers pay is equal to the price that foreign buyers pay - the export price - plus the export subsidy.

-Given the increase in the domestic price, consumers in the exporting country reduce the quantity they purchase from ${

-m Q}{d0}$ to ${

-m Q}{d1}$ .
-Meanwhile, domestic producers increase their output from ${

-m Q}{s0}$ to ${
+Given the increase in the domestic price, consumers in the exporting country reduce the quantity they purchase from ${ m Q}{d0}$ to ${ m Q}{d1}$.
+Meanwhile, domestic producers increase their output from ${ m Q}{s0}$ to ${ m Q}{s1}$.

-m Q}{s1}$ .

-Thus, the level of exports increases to $\mathbf{X}1$ , the difference between $\mathbf{Q}{s1}$ and $\mathbf{Q}{d1}$ .
-Domestic consumers surplus that consumers lose is transferred to producers as a gain.
+Thus, the level of exports increases to \mathbf{X}1 , the difference between \mathbf{Q}{s1} and \mathbf{Q}{d1} .
+Domestic consumers Producers, in contrast, experience a gain in their surplus equal to the sum of areas surplus that consumers lose is transferred to producers as a gain.
 The cost of the export subsidy is given by the quantity of exports times the subsidy and is given by the combined area